tonydrayton/SysProg-Class/demos/elf-comp-link/cl_demo.md

     400858:       94000382        bl      401660 <exit>
     ```

-    Filtering out the function calls, aka the `bl instructions`
+6. Next, lets see what the linker did to the function calls.
+Filtering out the function calls, aka the `bl`:

     ```bash
     00000000004007dc <main>: